 hands hold up cutout speech bubbles containing the faces of a diverse group of men and women

-Why should I be part of a health research study?
+Why should I join a health research study?

 a study volunteer is measured by a clinical research nurse